LonnyGomes/phonegap-offline/README.md

 Supported object values: `www | ios`
 Required: `yes`

 The `templates` property maps platform templates to their file locations rather then pulling down the templates from the internet.
-It is constructed as an object of `template_name`/`template_path` key/value pairs.
-The `www` is required as well as any other platform defined in `settings.platforms` array.
+It is constructed as an object of template_name/template_path key value pairs.
+The `www` template is required as well as any other platform defined in `settings.platforms` array.

 For instance, if the platforms array included `ios` and the template path for `ios` was '/usr/local/templates/ios', there must be a corresponding `ios` key/value pair in the `settings.template` object.